AdrienPoupa/laradose/README.md

 1. Download this repository's files
 2. Copy them in your project's folder
 3. Generate the SSL certificates needed for HTTPS
+4. Modify the following files to adapt them to the local environment: `.env.`, `.env.example`, `package.json`
-4. Apply the correct permissions
+5. Apply the correct permissions
-5. Run the configuration tool to specify which containers should be enabled, on which ports, etc
+6. Run the configuration tool to specify which containers should be enabled, on which ports, etc

 It is recommended to commit your files before running the script, so you can rollback the modifications it made if needed.